-I’ve discovered how amazing the crispy skin and juicy and flavourful the meat is when you deep fry a turkey.
-I don’t think I’ll ever go back to traditional roast turkey again.
-I think the best thing is that is only takes about 45 minutes to deep fry the turkey!
+When deep frying a turkey, the skin is crispy, the meat flavourful and juicy, I don’t think I’ll ever go back to traditional roast turkey again.
+The best thing is that is only takes about 45 minutes to deep fry the turkey!
 I know, what a time saver!!!

 I love to drop some potatoes into the oil when the deep fried turkey is done.
 I experimented a few times and found that is the potatoes are par-boiled, you get a crispier potato.
 If you don’t like the taste of used oil, check out this potato side dish, Crispy Leaf Duck Fat Roast Potatoes which looks and tastes amazing.

 There are a few risks with turkey frying.
 Here is a handy video, brought to you by our friends at State Farm Insurance.
 Please check it out here.
 It’s very important not to overfill the turkey fryer, so use the water displacement system to create an oil fill line.